ganeti/ganeti/doc/design-2.0.rst

 ++++++++++++++++++++++++++++++++

-Similar to Ganeti 1.2, OS specifications will need to provide a 'ganeti_api_version' containing list of numbers matching the version(s) of the api they implement.
-Ganeti itself will always be compatible with one version of the API and may maintain retrocompatibility if it's feasible to do so.
+Similar to Ganeti 1.2, OS specifications will need to provide a 'ganeti_api_version' containing list of numbers matching the version(s) of the API they implement.
+Ganeti itself will always be compatible with one version of the API and may maintain backwards compatibility if it's feasible to do so.
 The numbers are one-per-line, so an OS supporting both version 5 and version 20 will have a file containing two lines.
 This is different from Ganeti 1.2, which only supported one version number.

-In addition to that an OS will be able to declare that it does support only a subset of the ganeti hypervisors, by declaring them in the 'hypervisors' file.
+In addition to that an OS will be able to declare that it does support only a subset of the Ganeti hypervisors, by declaring them in the 'hypervisors' file.

 Caveats/Notes